 And so, that’s why the SBI feedback model was created: it forces us to be more specific and clear in our feedback delivery.
 With a clearer understanding of the impact of their actions, your employees will feel more motivated to improve.
 Besides, the SBI feedback model also gives a push for the employee to ask for help if needed, or the manager to offer assistance or advice.

-Finally, the SBI feedback model also avoids conflict.
+Finally, the SBI feedback model also avoids conflict by maintaining emotional intelligence.
 When there’s a clear understanding of the actions that happened and the impact they’ve had in others, there is no room for subjectivity.
 The model focuses on finding a positive solution that works for everyone involved.

 Create a feedback culture that works for you